TommyHuang-dev/shapeDefense/README.md

 death_spawn_val  // how many are spawned
 bounty  // how much gold u get from killing it, can be a float, in which case it will randomize.
-Increases over time up to double. sprite  // sprite of the enemy end
+Increases over time up to double. sprite  // sprite of the enemy radius  // radius of the enemy for tower range and detection.
+Projectile hits use a mask. end